nsaicharan/existentialhope/2017-10-26-Big-History-&-Big-Future.md

 * [Salt - The History of Civilization Through The Eyes of Salt](https://www.amazon.com/Salt-World-History-Mark-Kurlansky/dp/0142001619) - book by Mark Kurlansky.
 The only rock we eat, salt has shaped civilization from the very beginning, and its story is a glittering, often surprising part of the history of humankind.

+* [Cosmos & Culture ](https://www.goodreads.com/book/show/8336862-cosmos-culture)- book by Steven Dick, Mark Lupisella.
+Examines past and possible futures of humanity in the cosmos through the lense of culture

 ### Listen & Watch

 * [The History of Our World in 18 Minutes ](https://www.ted.com/talks/david_christian_big_history)- TED talk by David Christian